 Hythe is steeped in maritime history and today, visitors can still enjoy a panoramic view of the boats and passing ocean liners from stylish Hythe Marina.
 Stroll along the new promenade or the Georgian high street for a spot of shopping or lunch - there are plenty of pubs restaurants to whet your appetite.

 Hythe has witnessed some legendary maiden voyages such as the Titanic in 1912, the QE2 and, more recently, the superliners.
 In the 1930s Hythe was home to the British Powerboat Company and TE Lawrence (Lawrence of Arabia) once lived in the village.
 Hythe is also the birthplace of the hovercraft, invented by Sir Christopher Cockerill.
+Learn more about the history of the New Forest.

 Keep in touch